Geography School Trip to Bay of Naples

 Dotted with small picturesque settlements situated on steep, rocky cliffs, on the edge of the Mediterranean Sea, the Amalfi Coastal drive offers fantastic panoramic views and stunning examples of coastal erosion features.

 During your excursion your group will have the opportunity to embark on the Mills Valley Trek.
-You’ll explore this picturesque valley following the Canneto river with its tranquil natural swimming pools and waterfalls.
+You’ll explore this picturesque valley following the Canneto river with its tranquil natural pools and waterfalls.
 Once known for its paper production, your students will come across the ruins of abandoned mills dating back as far as the 13th century along your route.

 Pertosa Limestone Caves and Buffalo Mozzarella Farm